thomasperi/sandbox-clone/README.md

     "images/photo.jpg"
   ],
   "modified": [
-    "scripts/foo.js",
     "styles/bar.css"
   ],
   "removed": [
     "images/pixel.gif"
+  ],
+  "unchanged": [
+    "scripts/foo.js"
   ]
 }
 ```

 ## Notes

-* Several patched `fs` methods are not yet tested.
+* Several sandboxed `fs` methods are not yet tested.

 * The `access` methods don't write, but they're sandboxed anyway, because the way the
-methods provide information is by issuing errors.
-The patched versions are aware of the `mode` argument and sandbox accordingly.
+methods provide information is by whether they issue errors or not.
+The sandboxed versions are aware of the `mode` argument and sandbox accordingly.

 * The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
 I haven't spent the time to understand exactly which combinations would result in a file possibly being written, and so it doesn't even try.
 The methods *are* aware of the string values, and prevent the use of string flags that potentially write, append, etc.